 Want to learn more?
 Read our full Choose a business structure and Unique Business Name For LLC

-Step 2: Assign an Agent
+Step 2: To Register an LLC in Texas Assign an Agent

 The Texas secretary of state requires that you appoint a registered agent at the start of the formation process.